stitchdata/docs/_integration-schemas/xero/tracking_categories.md

     primary-key: true
     description: "The tracking category ID."

-  - name: "Name"
-    type: "string"
-    description: "The name of the tracking category."

   - name: "Status"
     type: "string"
-    description: |
-      The status of the tracking category.
-Possible values are:
+    description: "The status of the tracking category."

-  - name: "Option"
-    type: "string"
-    description: ""

   - name: "TrackingCategoryName"
     type: "string"
-    description: ""
+    description: "The name of the tracking category."

-  - name: "TrackingOptionID"
+  - name: "Name"
     type: "string"
-    description: ""
+    description: "The name of the tracking option."

-  - name: "TrackingOptionName"
+  - name: "Option"
     type: "string"
-    description: ""
+    description: "The value of the tracking option."

   - name: "Options"
     type: "array"
-    description: ""
+    description: "Details about the tracking option."
     array-attributes:
       - name: "IsActive"
         type: "boolean"